DenniHeimDev/note-maker/README.md

 - `HOST_COPY_PATH` is used when the “Kopier presentasjonen” checkbox is enabled; the app keeps incrementing filenames to avoid overwriting.

 If you prefer to manage the file manually, mirror the same keys in your own `.env` or exported shell variables before running `./run.sh`.

+## GUI Setup Helper
+- Launch with `python setup.py`.
+- Includes masked API key entry, directory pickers with browse buttons, and inline validation so you know when everything is ready.
+- “Test mapper” attempts to create any missing folders before saving; “Lagre konfigurasjon” writes the `.env` file and reports the summary.
+- The GUI shares all logic with the CLI helper (`python setup_cli.py`), so you can switch between them without risking conflicting formats.

 ## Running Without Docker
 The GUI code lives in `_main.py`.
 If you would rather run it directly: